Lt-AldoRaine/nix-config/README.md

 ### 🔐 Secrets Management

-Secrets are managed with [agenix](https://github.com/ryantm/agenix), which encrypts secrets using SSH keys.
-The `secrets.nix` file defines which SSH keys can decrypt each secret, and the encrypted `.age` files are safe to commit to git.
+Secrets are managed with [sops-nix](https://github.com/Mic92/sops-nix).
+Encrypted values live in [`sops/secrets.yaml`](./sops/secrets.yaml) (see [`sops/secrets.example.yaml`](./sops/secrets.example.yaml) for the structure).
+Add your SSH host/user keys as age recipients, run `sops --encrypt --in-place sops/secrets.yaml`, and the NixOS modules will decrypt them at activation time.

 ### ☁️ Infrastructure as Code